Prukutu/AOES-CLIM-WorkingWithData/_episodes/03-aggregating.md

 - ""
 ---

-The Oceanic Nino Index (ONI) is used by the Climate Prediction Center to monitor and predict El Nino and La Nina.
-[Oceanic Nino Index](https://www.ncdc.noaa.gov/teleconnections/enso/indicators/sst.php).
+The Oceanic Nino Index [ONI](https://origin.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php) is used by the Climate Prediction Center to monitor and predict El Nino and La Nina.
 It is defined as the 3-month running mean of SST anomalies in the Nino3.4 region.
 We will use aggregation methods from `xarray` to calculate this index.

 ## First Steps

-Create a new notebook and save it as Aggregating.
+Create a new notebook and save it as Aggregating.ipynb

 Import the standard set of packages we use: